-With over 80 Native American Totem Poles loacated in Ketchikan Alaska, it seems you can't go a few blocks without seeing one!
+With over 80 Native American Totem Poles located in Ketchikan Alaska, it seems you can't go a few blocks without seeing one!
 Totem Poles are just one Ketchikan Alaska attractions not to miss!
 There are several totem poles located on the Walking Tour, which are detailed below.
 Also, be sure to make a stop at Cape Fox to see the Council of the Clans totem circle, the Totem Heritage Center for ancient poles kept in climate controlled protection, and the Southeast Alaska Discovery Center where you can explore exhibits on Alaska's peoples, public lands, & natural resources.

 There are many Native American Totem Poles located in the downtown, historic district, many of which are identified on the Walking Tour Map.